ledvincent/Myself-RAG/README.md

 python start.py
 ```

-Go to `http://localhost:8000`, upload your documents, start asking.
+Run the *start.bat* file to host a local website, upload your documents, start asking.

 ## Docker